What Are 72(t) SEPPs?

 Current Client Testimonial

-Since the nature of a SEPPs locks in a payment for an extended period of time, (the longer of 5 years or until you reach 59 ½.)
-It's important to proactively use SEPP planning in order to mitigate risks this can create.
-To reduce your payment, you’re allowed a one time switch in methods to the RMD method which effectively can reduce your initially planned payment by up to 60%.
-It’s possible to increase SEPP distributions depending on how deferred accounts are utilized in the set-up
+Early retirement planning starts with budgeting effectively, and making good strategic investment decisions.
+Since the nature of 72(t) SEPPs locks in a payment for an extended period of time, (the longer of 5 years or until you reach 59 ½.) it's important to proactively use SEPP planning to mitigate risks the fixed nature of 72(t)s create.
+For example, a one-time switch in methods to the RMD method can reduce your annual distribution by over 60%.
+It’s also possible to increase SEPP distributions depending on how deferred accounts are utilized in the 72(t) set-up process.

 We’re not aware of any evidence that points to SEPPs flagging clients for audits.
 That said modifications to payments once started could indeed lead to inquiries by the IRS, and potential problems for the unprepared.
 In cases where you are audited you will 100% be asked to support your SEPP payments..

-This is one reason you may choose to use a CPA to ensure you have the appropriate documentation to satisfy an initial request by the IRS.
-In short be prepared to support your payments with documentation, and sufficient documentation supports every input into your SEPP calculation.
-You should also have the tax forms to support all SEPP distributions.
+This is a great reason to consider using a CPA to ensure you have the necessary documentation to satisfy an initial request by the IRS.
+In short, be prepared to support your payments with documentation, and sufficient documentation to support every input into your SEPP calculation.
+You should also have the tax forms to support all your SEPP distributions.

 This is a complex area involving the use of SEPPs to move funds from tax deferred accounts into tax exempt accounts.
 One benefit of this strategy is the mitigation of RMDs in your retirement years.
 Using a SEPP to accomplish this gives you more flexibility in the use of your funds.